ozwin/interview-assignment-sip/README.md

 ## Project structure

-**internal** since this repo is meant only for internal features all code i sbundled under this folder
+**internal** Since this repo is meant only for internal features all code is bundled under this folder

-**pkg** this folder contains the code that can be shared among internal application
+**pkg** This folder contains the code that can be shared among internal application

-**data** conatins the raw data file provided as part of the assignemnet
+**data** contains the raw data file provided as part of the assignment

-**configs** contains app specific configs
+**configs** contains app-specific configs
-**cmd** conatins the entry point for the applications (currently has 2)
+**cmd** contains the entry point for the applications (currently has 2)

-**app** conatins the logic for the applications
+**app** contains the logic for the applications

-**models** conatins the models for the application
+**models** contains the models for the application

-**dal** data access layer , currently holds the in memory key value pair store using map data structure, can be replaced with other store without affecting the application
+**dal** data access layer, currently holds the in-memory key-value pair store using map data structure, can be replaced with other stores without affecting the application

 **services** contains the actual logic required for the application